juniordsi/juniordsi/README.md

 ### My name is Junior, I'm a student of Information Systems at the Federal University of Sergipe. 📚

-- Web developer
+- System Developer
-- Mobile enthusiast
+- Mobile Developer enthusiast
 - Love Software Engineering

 ## Technologies :computer: